Writing Style Guide

 Curve

-A type of object defined in terms of a line interpolated between Control Vertices.
+A line interpolated between Control Vertices.

-Available types of curves include Bézier and NURBS.
+Common types include Bézier and NURBS.